AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/create-and-manage-users/deactivate-a-user.md

 -->

-Your users might leave the organization and you might need to remove them from Adobe Workfront.
-They should not remain active in the system because this would create confusion for other users when adding them to updates or assigning them work.
+If a user leaves the organization, you might need to remove them from Adobe Workfront.
+They should not remain active in the system, because this would create confusion for other users when adding them to updates or assigning them work.
 When you deactivate a user, other users no longer see their name when they search for people in the system.

 Administrators can see inactive users in the Setup area.